To find out how group benefits work, first, we need to find out what they are.

 Paying for the premium couldn’t be easier!
 You will never worry about missing a payment since most employers submit premiums by pre-authorized payments

-You might be thinking “but how are group benefits being effected during COVID-19”?
+You might be thinking “but how are group benefits being affected during COVID-19”?
 Check out our article on that topic.

 Group benefits are a good idea for the employee and the employer!
 Contact us for any further questions you have.
 We would be happy to assist you.